 Alternatively, you can press and hold Shift and click another row to highlight all rows between the first row you selected and the one you've clicked.

-- Delete the field by pressing the Delete key, using the Delete option from the clipboard on the ribbon, or right-clicking the row and clicking Delete.
+- Delete the field by pressing the Delete key, using the Delete option from the clipboard on the Fields tab, or right-click the row and click Delete.

 Create a field and apply a domain and default value